akanter/blog/content/blog/pony-impressions.md

 type = "post"
 +++

-A friend of mine jokingly brought up the [Pony](ponylang) language in the context that he's resigned himself to learn the language because his manager (also a mutual friend) is a staunch pony-phile (e.g., attended [BABSCon](http://www.babscon.com/), had a Rainbow Dash balloon floating above his desk at a previous job).
-At first I was intrigued: How many of the core designers are diehard [bronies](http://www.urbandictionary.com/define.php?term=Brony)?
+A friend of mine jokingly brought up the [Pony][ponylang] language in the context that he's resigned himself to learn the language because his manager (also a mutual friend) is a staunch pony-phile (e.g., attended [BABSCon][babscon], had a Rainbow Dash balloon floating above his desk at a previous job).
+At first I was intrigued: How many of the core designers are diehard [bronies][brony]?
 Is this a legitimate language or just horsing around?
 As it turns out, this is a **well thought out** language with central design ideas and, as far as I can tell, is not in any way related to My Little Pony.
-I'm going to take the rest of the post to give my $0.02 based on what I've read so far (the [Pony tutorial](ponytut) followed by a couple of [blog](post1) [posts](post2) by Bluish Coder/Chris Double) and what I've tinkered with.
+I'm going to take the rest of the post to give my $0.02 based on what I've read so far (the [Pony tutorial][ponytut] followed by a couple of [blog][post1] [posts][post2] by Bluish Coder/Chris Double) and what I've tinkered with.

 ### Overview
 What do I mean by a "well thought out language"?
-[PonyLang](ponylang), from its inception, was designed to emphasize (in order of importance)
+[PonyLang][ponylang], from its inception, was designed to emphasize (in order of importance)

 - **correctness**
 - performance